 - As listed in the 'all staff' section, plus: - Collaborate with the DSL and SLT to help them make key strategic decisions around the safeguarding elements of technology. - Support DSLs and SLT to carry out an annual online safety audit as recommended in KCSIE.
-This should also include a review of technology, including filtering and monitoring systems (what is allowed, blocked and why and how 'over blocking' is avoided as per KCSIE), protections for pupils in the home and remote-learning. - Work with the DSL/OSL/DPO to ensure that school systems and networks reflect school policy and there are no conflicts between educational messages and practice. - Ensure the above stakeholders understand the consequences of existing services and of any changes to these systems (especially in terms of access to personal and sensitive records/data and to systems such as YouTube mode, web filtering settings, sharing permissions for files on cloud platforms) - Maintain up-to-date documentation of the school's online security and technical procedures - To report online-safety related issues that come to their attention in line with school policy - Manage the school's systems, networks and devices, according to a strict password policy, with systems in place for detection of misuse and malicious attack, with adequate protection, encryption and backup for data, including disaster recovery plans, and auditable access controls. - Monitor the use of school technology, online platforms and social media presence and that any misuse/attempted misuse is identified and reported in line with school policy
+This should also include a review of technology, including filtering and monitoring systems (what is allowed, blocked and why and how 'over blocking' is avoided as per KCSIE), protections for pupils in the home and remote-learning.
+LGfL has a free template you can use at https://onlinesafetyaudit.lgfl.net

+- Work with the DSL/OSL/DPO to ensure that school systems and networks reflect school policy and there are no conflicts between educational messages and practice. - Ensure the above stakeholders understand the consequences of existing services and of any changes to these systems (especially in terms of access to personal and sensitive records/data and to systems such as YouTube mode, web filtering settings, sharing permissions for files on cloud platforms) - Maintain up-to-date documentation of the school's online security and technical procedures - To report online-safety related issues that come to their attention in line with school policy - Manage the school's systems, networks and devices, according to a strict password policy, with systems in place for detection of misuse and malicious attack, with adequate protection, encryption and backup for data, including disaster recovery plans, and auditable access controls.